-The plaintiff, a farmer and mountain guide by profession, is the co-owner of a plot of land with a residential building on of Huaraz in the Ancash region of Peru.
-Together with his partner he acquired the property, which is located around 25 km southwest of Laguna Palcacocha, from his parents by way of anticipated succession at the beginning of May 2014.
+The plaintiff, a farmer and mountain guide by profession, is the co-owner of a plot of land with a residential building on he acquired the property, which is located around 25 km southwest of Laguna Palcacocha, from his parents by way of anticipated succession at the beginning of May 2014.
 His parents had acquired and built on this property in 1984.